-FIRST AID QUALIFICATIONS
+FIRST-AID QUALIFICATIONS

 First aiders should ensure their qualifications are in date and refer to their respective educating body regarding extensions during the Covid-19 pandemic.
 For FA qualifications extensions to licences that have/are about to expire please contact FA Education.
-At the present time, The FA have applied an extension to all current FA first aid qualification expiration date to 31 July 2021 and FA emergency first aid in football to 28th February 2021.
+At the present time, The FA has applied an extension to all current IFAiF (Introduction to First Aid in Football) qualification expiry dates to July 31 2021.